vippsas/vipps-psp-api/vipps-psp-api.md

 ```

 The Vipps App will then open the URL in a web view, letting the user complete
 the 3DSecure flow.
-The PSP will have to host and retrieve any necessary data
+The PSP must host and retrieve any necessary data
 from the session.
-Once the session is completed it will have to finish with a
+Once the session is completed, the PSP must finish with a
-redirect according to the operations.url object sent in the initial
+redirect according to the `Operations.url` object sent in the initial
 `makePayment` request, where upon the app will close the iframe.
 Vipps will
 then resend the `makePayment` request.

-For example if a 3DSecure session succeeds you should redirect to the
+For example, if a 3DSecure session succeeds, you should redirect to the
 `Operations.url` with the operation `3dssuccess`.

 ```